fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 When the user runs out of potential matches (i.e., their deck has gone from 200 to 0 potential matches), the request for 20 more profiles triggers a new deck to be generated on demand.
 This is the only time that we might expect some potential loading time in the middle of using the app, but this happens infrequently, since the user would have to swipe on 200 potential matches within a day and would have to be swiping right extremely fast to go through their final 20 profiles before a new deck is generated.

+### 6. Swiping

+For swiping, we'll have two more SQL tables: one for swipes and one for matches.
+The SQL table for swipes will look like this:

+- `swiperId`: *string*, the id of the user that performed the swipe
+- `swipeeId`: *string*, the id of the user that was swiped on
+- `swipeType`: *enum* (**`LIKE`**, **`PASS`**)
+- `timestamp`: *datetime*

+This table will be indexed on *`swipeeId`* and *`timestamp`* in order to allow for fast lookups of a user's recent swipes (all of the recent swipes that were performed ***on*** the user).

+**The SQL table for matches will look like this:**

+- `userOneId`: *string*, the id of the first user in the match
+- `userTwoId`: *string*, the id of the second user in the match
+- `timestamp`: *datetime*

+This matches table will mainly be used for the part of the system that is beyond the scope of this question.

+On app load, the Tinder app will fetch all of the rows in the swipes table where *`swipeeId`* matches the user's *`userId`*.
+Then, every 30 seconds, it'll fetch the same rows, except only those with a timestamp after the most recent previously-fetched swipe's timestamp.

+The Tinder app will keep all of the swipes in memory, in a hashtable-like structure, meaning that for any potential match, the app can know right away if they've already swiped on the user.
+This data can easily fit in memory on a phone (~20 bytes per swipe * maximum of 100k swipes = 2MB).

+When a user swipes, the app will write the swipe to the swipes table.
+If the swipe is a **LIKE**, the backend will check for a matching swipe, and if there is one, it'll write a match to the matches table.

+On the app's side, if there's a match (instantly knowable because of the local cache of swipes), the app will display a notification to the user; this is instant because we don't rely on the backend's response.